haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/javascript/js_debug.md

 <li>
 To find the source file of the used script:
 <ol>
 <li>In the <code>&lt;head&gt;&lt;/head&gt;</code> section of the page source, click link to <code>requirejs-config.js</code> file.
-The file contains the Magento RequireJS configuration, collected from all modules of the current {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+The file contains the Magento RequireJS configuration, collected from all modules of the current {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.
 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
 <p>Alternatively, you can open the <code>requirejs-config.js</code> file from the file system: <code>pub/static/_requirejs/frontend/&lt;Vendor&gt;/&lt;theme&gt;/&lt;locale&gt;/requirejs-config.js</code></p></span>